MiguelCastela/Hospital-DB/README.md

-Project developed for DataBases course in SQL and Python - 2º year second semester of the degree in informatics engineering at the University of Coimbra
+Project developed in SQL and Python for the DataBases course - 2º year second semester of the degree in informatics engineering at the University of Coimbra